IS THIS NAOMI?

 However, if you have made yourself vulnerable or susceptible to the devil’s attack by not dwelling in the secret place of the Most High (that is, under the Lordship of Jesus Christ), like Naomi, you need to arise today, repent and return to abide under shadow of the Almighty.

 When Naomi returned to God in Bethlehem, God began to restore all that the devil has devoured and stolen from her.
 God restored her joy, confidence, sweetness and pleasantness.
 Ruth bore her a son called Obed, who became the grandfather of King David.

-The Scripture records Naomi’s restoration in Ruth 4:
+The Scripture records Naomi’s restoration.

 14 Then the women said to Naomi, “Blessed be the LORD, who has not left you this day without a close relative; and may his name be famous in Israel!

 15 “And may he be to you a restorer of life and a nourisher of your old age; for your daughter-in-law, who loves you, who is better to you than seven sons, has borne him.”